saeed0808/consul_cluster_clark-/README.md

 AMI using packer,aws cli
     To build the Consul AMI:

-       - git clone this repo to your computer.
+  1. git clone this repo to your computer.
-       - Install Packer.
+  2. Install Packer.
-       - Configure your AWS credentials using one of the options supported by the AWS SDK.
-Usually, the easiest option is to set the
-          AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
+  3. Configure your AWS credentials using one of the options supported by the AWS SDK.
+Usually, the easiest option is to set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
-       - Update the variables section of the consul.json Packer template to configure the AWS region, Consul version, and Dnsmasq version you wish to              use.
-If ou want to install Consul Enterprise, skip the version variable and instead set the download_url to the full url that points to the consul enterprise zipped package.
+  4. Update the variables section of the consul. json Packer template to configure the AWS region, Consul version, and Dnsmasq version you wish to use.
+If you want to install Consul Enterprise, skip the version variable and instead set the download_url to the full url that points to the consul            enterprise zipped package.

-   - Run command to build AMI:
+   5. Run command to build AMI:

-        cd /consul_cluster_clark-/examples/consul-ami;
+        - cd /consul_cluster_clark-/examples/consul-ami;
-        packer build consul.json;
+        - packer build consul.json;

 # Steps for consol cluster setup